 In New York, the courts have a policy against limiting liability in contracts in cases of grossly negligent conduct as well as purely intentional wrongdoing.

 In England, the Unfair Contract Terms Act 1977 (UCTA) restricts the operation and legality of some contract terms.
-The UCTA contains a number of restrictions to limitations of liability; these restrictions mainly concern the liability for death or personal injury resulting from negligence.
+The Act contains a number of restrictions to limitations of liability, which mainly concern the liability for death or personal injury resulting from negligence.
 In addition, the UCTA applies a reasonableness test, requiring that any term ‘shall have been a fair and reasonable one to be included having regard to the circumstances which were, or ought reasonably to have been, known to or in the contemplation of the parties when the contract was made’.

 Consequences of contractual limitation on damages